23 Oct 10 Things To Do in Key West, FL

 My favorite restaurant in Key West is Blue Heaven–grab a seat at this eclectic cafe known for their breakfasts, with equally delicious lunches, and watch the local chickens run around while you listen to the live bands that often grace the stage.

-Other famous restaurants on the island include Jimmy Buffet’s Margaritaville, which is great for atmosphere and drinks and only decent for food.
+Other famous restaurants on the island include Jimmy Buffett’s Margaritaville, which is great for atmosphere and drinks and only decent for food.
 Sloppy Joe’s Bar always has entertaining live music and a delicious sloppy joe sandwich.

 Fogarty’s has surprisingly delicious and affordable food all with a great setting right in the middle of the Duval Street action, while the Hog’s Breath Saloon serves good food in a laid back Key West atmosphere.